sadraddini/PWA-Control/README.md

 The idea is conceptually similar to LQR-trees [Tedrake et. al. (2010)](https://groups.csail.mit.edu/robotics-center/public_papers/Tedrake10.pdf), which consists of 3 steps: (1) open-loop trajectory optimization, (2) feedback control for computation of "funnels" of states around trajectories, and (3) repeating (1) and (2) in a way that the funnels are grown backward from the goal in a tree fashion and fill the state-space as much as possible.
 We show PWA dynamics can be exploited to combine step (1) and (2) into a single step that is tackled using mixed-integer convex programming, which makes the method more suitable for dealing with hard constraints.
 Illustrative examples on contact-based dynamics are presented.

 ### ArXiv Paper
-The extended version (corrections made) is made available in [ArXiv](https://arxiv.org/pdf/1809.09716.pdf)
+The extended version (corrections made) is available in [ArXiv](https://arxiv.org/pdf/1809.09716.pdf)

 Also check the video below that summarizes the method.